haraldschn/ListScheduling_playground/README.md

 ## Overview

-The current implementation changed towards scheduling instructions into individual functional units (i.e. finding a feasible schedule for a specific instruction trace).
-Instruction-nodes are added iteratively.
+The current implementation changed towards scheduling individual stages (i.e. finding a feasible schedule for the used stages/substages).
+Nodes for the needed pipeline stages of instructions are added iteratively.

-To speedup calculation, each instruction starts from its earliest possibile issue time.
-If any previous instruction starts using the same functional units at a later time, we need to reschedule (starting from this instruction).
+The preious implementations

-The intial implementation is based on List-Scheduling for high-level synthesis (2x MUL / 1x ALU) functional units.
+- branch hls_example: is based on List-Scheduling for high-level synthesis (2x MUL / 1x ALU) functional units.
-(see Branch hls_example)
+- branch instr_execute_scheduling: only schedules the functional units of the execute stage

 ## Usage